AgabiYounes/Portfolio-Vue-Js-pure-CSS/README.md

 # Dark Portfolio
 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/AgabiYounes/Dark-Portfolio-Pure-CSS-VueJs-CLI)
 ## Overview
 A personal responsive website (Portfolio) made with pure CSS (Flex and Grid system) without CSS Frameworks.
-This SPA website is based on VueJs Cli.
+This SPA website is based on VueJs Cli and EmailJs for sending emails.
 You can use it and improve it without constraints.

 Credit : Bedimcode